 - Is what you have common, uncommon, or rare?
 Since there are no guides for this hobby, the next best thing are sites like this one, Google Images, and Pinterest.
 If you see what you have popping up three, four or more times, it is common.
 If you see it once or twice, it is uncommon.
 If you don’t see it at all or there is only one other you’ve ever seen, it may indeed be rare.

 - What condition is your bottle in?
 There are three factors that go into this: label condition, tax stamp condition, and fill line.
 Like baseball cards, condition is everything and a nice bright label with no holes or tears is going to be more desirable than one that is stained, faded, and torn.
 Same goes with the tax stamp.
 For whiskey drinkers, these issues are not nearly as important as the fill line and condition of the whiskey in general.
 It is normal for old whiskey fill lines to be between shoulder level and top of the label.
 If it is lower than that, the desirability and value of your bottle begins to fall dramatically.

 - What brand is your old whiskey bottle?
 Some brands just command a higher price such as Jack Daniel’s.
-Others are just so weird (Chicken Cock comes to mind) that just the name makes the bottle more interesting and valuable.
+Others are just so weird (Chicken Cock comes to mind) that simply the name makes the bottle more valuable.